Switzerland, Europe

 Our guides also generally have additional sets of safety equipment (transceiver/shovel/probe) which they hire out to clients for €65 for 6 days hire.
 Must be booked in advance.

-The Val d'Annivièrs is the most easterly French speaking valley in southern Switzerland.
-From a skiers point of view five of its many idyllic and picturesque villages: St. Luc, Chandolin, Zinal, Grimentz and Vercorin operate ski lifts and pistes all on the same ski pass.
-Each is a ski area in its own right and stretch between 1200m – 3000m in altitude.
-With skiing on all aspects of the compass the valley is renowned for its variety of snow and the scope of its freeriding.
+The Val d'Annivièrs is the most easterly French-speaking valley in southern Switzerland.
+From a skier's point of view, five of its many idyllic and picturesque villages: St. Luc, Chandolin, Zinal, Grimentz and Vercorin operate ski lifts and pistes all on the same ski pass.
+Each is a ski area in its own right and stretches between 1200m – 3000m in altitude.
+With skiing on all aspects of the compass, the valley is renowned for its variety of snow and the scope of its freeriding.

 The area has a large network of lifts servicing 200km of pistes up to an altitude of almost 3,000m.
 The whole area is characterised by stunning high alpine terrain, deep valleys and charming villages.
 The main ski domains of Zinal, Grimentz, St Luc-Chandolin and Vercorin are well-connected by local buses.
 The area also has the advantages of being relatively unknown (and therefore not so busy) and easily accessible from Geneva, Zurich or Sion airports.